Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 Bookmark Us!

-A few years ago, when Hacienda Chichen and Yaxkin Spa owners started formally to help support the Maya communities nearby Chichen Itza, Yucatan, they had no idea where this commitment would take them.
-Now, they know that their desire to open opportunities that bring education, social support and health care are but a fraction of what they wish to do in the future as part of the Maya Foundation In Láakeech, created to give a formal presence to their social and ecological programs and projects.
-"We truly enjoy helping people” says Jose Tamay, a well spoken Mayan Healer that speaks Yucatan Maya, Spanish and English; an active member in the Maya Foundation In Láakeech A.C Board of Trustees, who works at Hacienda Chichen as its Guests Service Director.
+A few years ago, when Hacienda Chichen and Yaxkin Spa owners started formally helping with social supports the Maya communities nearby Chichen Itza, Yucatan, especially caring for Mayan children's basic needs, they had no idea where this commitment would take them.
+Nowadays, they know that their desire to bring opportunities to support rural education, community health care, and preserve Mayan traditions are but a fraction of what they wish to do in the future for the benefit of rural Mayan people.
+Thus, the Maya Foundation In Láakeech was created giving a formal legal presence to their social volunteer work ventures and ecological programs.

-Long before the "sustainable tourism" term began to catch momentum or even Geo-tourism as National Geographic editor tag the trend, the Hacienda Chichen has been practicing such ideal way of blending ecological care with social support and respect for the Maya cultural legacy in their region.
-One of the first social programs sponsored by the hotel owner was gear to certified interested staff members as Bird-watching Local Guides, Mrs. Barbara McKinnon conducted a series of workshops to that end; since then, Bibiano and Jose Santos are successfully guiding various Nature Tours and Birdwatching groups at the Hacienda Chichen Bird Refuge and Maya Jungle Reserve.
-Many individual programs, all gear to help the Maya people find jobs and new economic opportunities, have been sponsored in an informal manner to help avoid local activities involving deforestation and ecological damage such as is the case of "craft souvenirs for tourists" sold at side street vending stands.
+sustainable tourism" term began to catch momentum or even Geo-tourism as National Geographic's editor tag the trend, the Hacienda Chichen has been practicing such ideal way of blending ecological care with social support and respect for the Maya cultural legacy in their region.
+One of the first social programs sponsored by the hotel owner was gear to certified interested staff members as Bird-watching Local Guides, Mrs. Barbara McKinnon conducted a series of workshops to that end; since then, Bibiano and Jose Santos are successfully guiding various Nature Tours and Bird-watching groups at the Hacienda Chichen Bird Refuge and Maya Jungle Reserve.
+Many individual programs, all gear to help the Maya people find jobs and new economic opportunities, have been sponsored in an informal manner to help avoid local activities involving deforestation and ecological damage such as is the case of "craft souvenirs for tourists" sold at side street vending stands

-"When we started this venture, we were a handful of social volunteers that understood the need to create job opportunities and alternative economic support to the small villages nearby Chichen Itza," says Mrs. Belisa Barbachano when asked about her social volunteer work, "there is still a great social need to support the Maya children health and education; another important need is to protect the environment from the massive wood demanded created by craft souvenir carvers which seems to be the faster grown activity for locals that sale them to tourists in this area; but such activity is damaging and the region is getting devastated and deforested in a rapid manner."
+Yucatan Adventure dedicated to the Maya Children in Yucatan "When we started this venture, we were a handful of social volunteers that understood the need to create job opportunities and alternative economic support to the small villages nearby Chichen Itza," says Mrs. Belisa Barbachano when asked about her social volunteer work, "there is still a great social need to support the Maya children health and education; another important need is to protect the environment (flora and fauna) from the massive wood demanded created by craft souvenir carvers which seems to be the faster grown activity for locals that sale them to tourists in this area; but such activity is damaging and the region is getting devastated and deforested in a rapid manner."
 Mr. Bruce Gordon knows this issue well, he has been reforesting Chichen Itza's private land areas for over four years now, "Without alternative job skills, local residents are over cutting hardwoods in this region at a rate that is increasing, a prompt change of income avenues is needed; otherwise, this area will be in serious ecological danger."

 The volunteers' broadcasting of the Yodzonot females caught interest, with the help of Yucatan Adventure web article, Yucatan Today's editor support and Yucatan Living webmaster, the story got spread to others, including International media, travel websites and tour agents.
 Nowadays, Yodzonot cenote is well known and visited, "we feel happy to have contributed to their success with our token of loving help” says Mrs. Beatriz Correa who helped start Yucatan Adventure's online magazine and who conducts a Maya Holistic Training Program for young adult females in Yaxkin Spa at Chichen Itza.